How to Fix Docker Container Not Starting: Common Issues and Solutions

 docker run --memory=512m <image_name>

-- On Docker Desktop for Mac or Windows, check that the Docker VM itself has enough memory allocated.
-Go to Docker Desktop Settings and increase the resource limits under the Resources tab.
+- On Docker Desktop (Mac/Windows), check that the Docker VM itself has enough memory.
+Settings → Resources.

-- Review your application for memory leaks or excessive memory consumption at startup.
+- Look for memory leaks or excessive startup memory consumption in your app.

 Volume Mount Issues